Raven: The Dragon's Eye: Leadership tasks

-The six strongest, brightest and bravest warriors continue their quest to destroy the dragons eye but first all 6 of them had to take part in the final leadership trials to see who shall be their leader.
+The six strongest, brightest and bravest warriors continue their quest to destroy the Dragon's Eye, but first, they must take part in the final leadership trials to see who shall be their leader.

 Long Throw: The warriors each have two attempts to throw a javelin as far as they can.
 The top four — in this case, Gydan, Arkil, Hareb and Lemec — move on to the next challenge.

 Rock Range: The warriors throw three rocks at a target on the ground, trying to get as close to the centre as possible.
 If the rock does not enter the target, it will not count.
 The top two – in this case, Gydan and Lemec – move on to the final challenge.

 Combat Ring: Each warrior must attempt to grab the cloth tied to their opponent's back.
 The warrior who wins the best of three bouts — in this case, Lemec — earns leadership of the final six.